peterchiriac/SQL-Project-Data-Jobs-Analysis/README.md

     salary_year_avg DESC
 LIMIT 10
 ```
-Here's the breakdown of the top data analyst jobs
-in 2023:
+•	Key Insights:

--**Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000,
-indicating significant salary potential in the field.
+-**Wide Salary Range:** Salaries range from $184,000 to $650,000 indicating significant salary potential in the field.
--**Diverse Employers:** Companies lke SmartAsset, Meta, and AT&T are among those
+-**Diverse Employers:** Companies like Meta, AT&T, and SmartAsset lead the list.
-offering high salaries, showing a broad interest across different industries.
 -**Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specialisations within data analytics.

 ![Top Paying Roles](project_sql/Assets/top_paying_jobs.png)
 *Bar graph visualising the salary for the top salaries for data analysts.
 ChatGPT generated this graphs from my query results*